 - The policy adopted by the board of governors is distributed to all teachers, staff members and students.
 The full text is available at the front desk and on the College website. - The dean of studies is responsible for implementing this policy to all parties concerned. - This policy must be updated every 5 years.
-The dean of studies will undertake an evaluation on the implementation of this policy in 2023.
 This evaluation will address the policy's objectives, the parties' responsibilities, its implementation and any other element deemed relevant. - Any request for amendments must be done through a formal request to the dean of studies. - Once approved by the board of governors, the amendment is included in the policy and all concerned parties are informed.